Rutland: Early history – 1974

 Rutland covered parts of three poor law unions and rural sanitary districts (RSDs): those of Oakham, Uppingham and Stamford.
 The registration county of Rutland contained the entirety of Oakham and Uppingham RSDs, which included several parishes in Leicestershire and Northamptonshire – the eastern part in Stamford RSD was included in the Lincolnshire registration county.
 Under the Poor Laws, Oakham Union workhouse was built in 1836–37 at a site to the north-east of the town, with room for 100 paupers.
-The building later operated as the Catmose Vale Hospital, and now forms part of the Oakham School.

-In 1894 under the Local Government Act 1894 the rural sanitary districts were partitioned along county boundaries to form three rural districts.
+The building later operated as the Catmose Vale Hospital, and now forms part of the Oakham School.In 1894, under the Local Government Act 1894, the rural sanitary districts were partitioned along county boundaries to form three rural districts.
 The part of Oakham and Uppingham RSDs in Rutland formed the Oakham Rural District and Uppingham Rural District, with the two parishes from Oakham RSD in Leicestershire becoming part of the Melton Mowbray Rural District, the nine parishes of Uppingham RSD in Leicestershire becoming the Hallaton Rural District, and the six parishes of Uppingham RSD in Northamptonshire becoming Gretton Rural District.
 Meanwhile, that part of Stamford RSD in Rutland became the Ketton Rural District.

 Oakham Urban District was created from Oakham Rural District in 1911.
 It was subsequently abolished in 1974.

+Plans for reorganisation

 Rutland was included in the "East Midlands General Review Area" of the 1958–67 Local Government Commission for England.
 Draft recommendations would have seen Rutland split, with Ketton Rural District going along with Stamford to a new administrative county of Cambridgeshire, and the western part added to Leicestershire.
 The final proposals were less radical and instead proposed that Rutland become a single rural district within the administrative county of Leicestershire.
+There was fierce local opposition to the plans, with even the local Conservative Party branch campaigning against it; the campaign included successful publicity stunts such as mounting a pretend battleship called HMS Rutland on a lorry and shooting fireworks at the offices of Leicestershire County Council, where the commissioners were based.

+On 1 August 1963 the Minister of Housing and Local Government, Sir Keith Joseph, announced that the proposed merger with Leicestershire would not be implemented, citing Rutland's case as "unique", while the opposition alleged that cancelling the merger was a purely political consideration seeking to appease Tory voters in Rutland who did not want to see their county lose its status.
+The historian Alexander Hutton suggests that the 1962 by-elections in Orpington (where the Liberal Party successfully campaigned as a protest vote against local government reorganisation) and Leicester North East (where Conservative activists from Rutland and Leicestershire refused to campaign, instead endorsing the Liberals) caused the Conservative government to reverse their decision regarding Rutland.